Stage 1: Self-Discovery | Life Philosophy

 Part 3: Build your operating principles

-Based on everything you have learned about yourself so far (personality, values, strengths, energy, shadow, and beliefs), write 5 to 10 operating principles - rules you return to when things are unclear.
+Based on everything you've learned about yourself so far (personality, values, strengths, energy, shadow, and beliefs), write 5 to 10 operating principles and rules you return to when things are unclear.

 A good operating principle is specific enough to act on, tested by experience, and aligned with your values.
-It should sound like you, not like a motivational calendar.
+It should sound like you.

 What it does: Acts as a devil’s advocate to help you figure out if your principles are truly resilient or if they crumble the moment two of them collide in a difficult situation.